jamesstout/iMac-setup/README.md

 ## Before Reformat

+Make clone on CCC.

+Crypto wallets ... where are they?

+Copy HDD2 to NAS?

 I generally am doing this because I'm reformatting an old computer because I have a problem (usually the computer, always me).
 I sometimes forget that there are more than files to backup, since not everything syncs perfectly.
 Here's what I need to remember to sync and where they live.

 * Chrome - OneTab should be bookmarked, and the rest Chrome syncs itself